NASA-Tensegrity-Robotics-Toolkit/NTRTsim/doc/source/learning-library-walkthrough.rst

 Note that replacing the explanations with numbers and added commas the end of each line, the above would lead to a valid JSON specification file, similar to: https://github.com/NASA-Tensegrity-Robotics-Toolkit/NTRTsim/blob/master/scripts/TCSpec.json

+See this issue for discussion and more instructions for running the script: https://github.com/NASA-Tensegrity-Robotics-Toolkit/NTRTsim/issues/133

 Historical Notes and Future Work
 ----------------------------------